 ABBA from Sweden are the kings and queens of rock n roll.
 The music of the 1970s became the music of the 1990s, and the ABBA revival was the tip of the spear.
 ABBA Gold went double platinum in the U.S. More ABBA Gold and the Thank You For The Music box set also sold.
 Classics like "Dancing Queen," "Take A Chance On Me" & "Waterloo" again rode the airwaves.
 ABBA books were published, and VH1 featured The Movie.

-ABBA sold 300 million records between 1972 and 1982.
+ABBA was a group between 1972 and 1982.
 Nearly every country in the world bought ABBA.
-They had 9 number ones in the U.K. "Fernando" became the biggest selling record in the history of Australia's music business.
+They had 9 number ones in the U.K. "Fernando" is the biggest selling record in the history of Australia's music business.
 ABBA toured the States in 1979 and Japan in 1980.

 ABBA combined classical music with rock n roll.
 Their lyrics are autobiographical from the female point of view, reflecting the lives of Agnetha and Frida even though Bjorn wrote them.